sanujav18/go-gtfs-schedule-dashboard/README.md

-# GTFS Schedule Dashboard (GO Transit + Metrolinx-Focused Project) 🚍📊
+# GTFS Schedule Dashboard (GO Transit Focused Project) 🚍📊

 This interactive dashboard was created as a **self-initiated project** to explore how GTFS (General Transit Feed Specification) data from **GO Transit** can support **transit scheduling**, **operational monitoring**, and **short-term planning** — key responsibilities for roles like the Junior Analyst (Operations Performance) at Metrolinx.